Friedrich (novel): Potato Pancakes (1929)

 One day when Friedrich and the narrator are four years old, Friedrich stays with the narrator's family while his mother attends to some business at City Hall.
 At first, the narrator is reluctant to share his toys with Friedrich and blocks the way to his room, but Friedrich doesn't seem to mind.
 He takes out a cuckoo whistle and begins blowing into it, and the narrator is fascinated by it.
 Friedrich gives him the whistle, and the narrator allows Friedrich to play with his toys.
 They later help the narrator's mother to make potato pancakes, and eventually, both children fight for the first pancake.
 When Friedrich drops the pancake, they decided to share and eat it from the ground.
 Because of the mess, the mother allows them to take a bath together, an activity both enjoy very much.
 This becomes the foundation of their friendship.
+Also,the narrator's mother remarks that Friedrich looks "like a little Jew" (in a non-hostile way), probably due to the fact he is circumcised.